Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    Atom

-     The leaves of an :term:`S-expression` or an expression.
+     The leaves of an :term:`M-expression` or an expression.
 It is an object that has no structure below it.
-     See also "Atomic Primitives" in the Mathics documentation for builtin-functions.
+See also "Atomic Primitives" in the Mathics documentation for user-facing Mathics builtin-functions that work with Atoms.

-     In the code there are to kinds of Atoms.
+     In the code there are two kinds of Atoms.
 Those produced by the parser, which get converted to Atoms used in the interpreter.
 The main difference between the two is that ``Number`` is converted into something more specific like, ``Real`` or ``Integer``.

    apply
    application

-     The process by which we take an :term:`S-expression` and prepare that expression evaluation at the top-level of the expression given.
+     The process by which we take an :term:`M-expression` and prepare that expression evaluation at the top-level of the expression given.

      In Mathics this involves looking at the head symbol (``Head[]``) and taking action based on information that symbols binding.